The Best Routes to Italy from the United Kingdom

 There are some generic tips about driving in Europe which cover every country that you should be aware of;

-- Remember that all EU countries drive on the right.
+- When you travel in Europe, remember that all EU countries drive on the right.

-- You must have at least six months remaining on your passport to travel in Europe.
+- You must have at least three months remaining on your passport (issued in the past ten years) at your intended date of departure from Europe.

 - Your UK licence allows you to drive in all EU countries.
 If you only have a paper driving licence or a licence issued in Gibraltar, Guernsey, Jersey or the Isle of Man then you will need an International Driving Permit, as will drivers from other non-EU third countries.